selenium-compose/selenium-compose.io/content/conditions/invisibility.md

 ## Count usage

-Assert the count of invisible WebElement(s) is equal to the expected number
+Wait until the count of invisible WebElement(s) is equal to the expected number

 ```yaml
 - invisibility: